Digital Data Preservation

-zlib is arguable one of the longest lived and best supported compression libraries around, and is the basis for both gzip and zip compressors.
+zlib is arguably one of the longest lived and best supported compression libraries around, and is the basis for both gzip and zip compressors.
 The downside of it today is that better compressors exist (lzma/xz/7-Zip, and the more recent zstd), but again they should be evaluated for their long term viability and compatibility between version updates before being chosen.
 The other dowside to standard gzip compressors is that they are single threaded.
 Luckily the pigz project exists, which offers near-linear scalability speed up of zlib on multi-core CPUs, while maintaining compatibility with existing decompression tools.

 There are some things to be cautious of when storing data long term.
 These typically fall under the temptation to save space and the expense of data integrity.
 Some of these include

 - Lossy compression.
 JPG, MP3, H.264 and similar media compression tools offer substantial space saving, at the expense of losing fidelity and accuracy of the original data.
 Other lossless compression methods are preferred, even if they don't give the same space savings.

 - Deduplication.
 Blocks of data that share identical checksums can often be consolidated into a single piece of data on a hard disk, saving space.
 This can, in a way, be considered a form of compression.
 However it means that if that single block is corrupted or destroyed, several files will suffer the damage, and duplicate information can't be found to restore or repair the original.

 - RAID is not backup.
 Consider RAID a way to lesson the impact of losing a single disk on a working system.
 But multiple drive failures, accidental deletion, or loss of an entire computer through fire/flood/theft are never mitigated by RAID.